- Ultra-slim design easy to maneuver and reach out of the way areas

 We’ve done our research and reached out to other hair addicts to discover the best flat irons for short hair.
 Crank up the heat and let’s get to business:

 We take it up a notch here with this premium, lightweight 1-lb. flat iron.

-The nano titanium plates come available in three sizes from 1″ up to 2″.
+The nano titanium plates come available in three widths from 1″ up to 2″.
 For the very short-haired people out there, you’ll want to stick with the 1″.
-However, those with shoulder-length tresses might be able to size up a bit to cut down on your styling time.

 There are a whopping 50 heat settings you can use up to 450°F. The discreet manual dial doesn’t get in the way either.
 5″ extended plates help you tackle more hair at once with this slim flat iron.

 Now, you might be thinking, “why would I want extended plates if I have short hair?”
 But hear me out.
 It actually makes it easier to access hard-to-reach areas like the back of your head.
 You don’t have to reach up and over as far to straighten and style.

 Besides, the slim design makes it easy to maneuver between sections and you’ll most likely only need one or two passes to get smooth locks.